Skip to content

 What’s the true cost of an eQMS?

-QualityManagement(QMS)_BestResults_TotalEvery regulated company has different “need-to-haves” and “nice-to-haves” on their eQMS wishlist.
-But because money has a way of being the biggest factor in choosing the right system, it’s important to get a clear picture of how much each platform costs.
+BestofROI_2024Fall_MidEvery regulated company has different “need-to-haves” and “nice-to-haves” on their eQMS wishlist.
+But because money has a way of being the biggest factor in choosing the right quality management system, it’s important to get a clear picture of how much each platform costs.

-First off, an eQMS is a “Software as a Service” product, which means instead of “owning” it, a company pays a recurring fee to the vendor for the right to use the software for the length of the contract.
+First off, an electronic quality management system, or eQMS, is a “Software as a Service” product.
+That means instead of “owning” it, a company pays a recurring fee to the vendor for the right to use the quality management software for the length of the contract.

 However, that fee can change.
 The sticker price you see on day one may not be what you pay six months later, depending on how a platform handles seat licenses, modules, validation, support, and more.
-Some systems include it all, some don’t.
+Some QMS software platforms include it all, some don’t.
 And that makes it tricky for buyers to truly compare apples to apples – unless you know the right questions to ask:

 What is the cost of each module?